Conviction of baseball's Barry Bonds upheld by U.S. appeals court

 Among the other athletes linked to BALCO was former track star Marion Jones, who gave up her five medals from the 2000 Summer Olympics after admitting in October 2007 that she lied to federal investigators about whether she used PEDs.

-Reporting by Jonathan Stempel in New York; Additional reporting by Tim Gaynor in Phoenix; Editing by Alison Williams
+Reporting by Jonathan Stempel in New York; Editing by Vicki Allen and Jim Loney